apple/swift-statsd-client/README.md

 ## Getting started

-create an instance of the `StatsdClient` and boostrap the `MertricsSystem`  in your application's main:
+create an instance of the `StatsdClient` and boostrap the `MetricsSystem` in your application's main:

 ```swift
 let statsdClient = try StatsdClient(host: host, port: port)